Taiwrash/g4-workshop/docs/index.md

 #   Getting Good at Git and GitHub (G4)

-##  Welcome to GitHub for Summit Workshop
+##  Welcome to GitHub for Summit University, Offa (SUN Offa) Workshop

 ![Flyer](./beginner-intermediate/vscode-pack/flyer.png)

 You can use the [editor on GitHub](https://github.com/Taiwrash/g4-workshop/edit/main/docs/index.md) to start contributing.

- We plan to take the participants of this workshop from no knowledge or average knowledge of Git and GitHub to intermediate level and be able to contributes to **open source**, enterprises and personal projects.
+ Participants will progress from zero to intermediate knowledge and should be able to contribute to **Open Source** on personal, group, or enterprise projects.

 ### Our Goal!
 > We plan to take the participants of this workshop from no knowledge or average knowledge of Git and GitHub to intermediate level and be able to contributes to open **source**, enterprises and personal projects.